profittlich/gt7speedboard/README.md

 SpeedBoard for GT7 is a dashboard for Gran Turismo 7.

 This is the in-development redesign of the software, currently available as BETA releases.
-It does not have all the features of the original version, but also some new features that the old version does not have.
+It does not have all the features of the original version, but also has some new features that the old version does not have.
 The original version is still available under _Releases_ and in the _legacy_ branch.

+## Platforms

+- Android
+- Windows
+- MacOS
+- iOS and iPadOS buildable, but not available as downloadable packages

 ## Features